Skip to content

 Mode of transmission

 The disease mainly spreads by contact with an infected person’s nose or throat discharges, saliva, fluid from vesicles or stool, or after touching contaminated objects.
-The disease is contagious during the acute stage and perhaps longer, as faecal shedding of virus can continue for several weeks.
+The disease is contagious during the acute stage and perhaps longer, as faecal shedding of the virus can continue for several weeks.

 Incubation period